MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/cues-action-tiles.md

 4. Configure the control to the desired operation.

-    For example, if it should open a page, set the control's [RunObject property](runobject-property.md) to the appropriate page.
+    For example, if it should open a page, set the control's [RunObject property](properties/devenv-runobject-property.md) to the appropriate page.
 Or, set it to call a function or method.

-The following code adds an Action tile that opens page xxxx by settingthe RunObject property on the action.
+The following code adds an Action tile that opens **Sales Invoice** page.

 ```
 cuegroup(SalesActionontainer)